realiotech/multi-staking/x/multi-staking/spec/00_concepts.md

 ### Intermediary Account

 For each delegation from a `delegator A`, the underlying `sdk delegation` will be created and managed DIRECTLY by an unique `intermediary account C` instead of the `delegator A`, meaning that the `sdk delegation` will have the `intermediary account` as its delegator.
-The `delegator A` though, via messages of the multi-staking module can still dictate what `intermediary account C` on what to do with the `sdk delegation` so that `delegator A` still have full controll over the delegation.
+The `delegator A` though, via messages of the multi-staking module can still dictate what `intermediary account C` on what to do with the `sdk delegation` so that `delegator A` still have full control over the delegation.
 However, delegators aren't actually aware of the `intermediary account`.
-All logic related to `intermediary acocunt` is considered internal logic of the module and thus concealed from `delegator`.
+All logic related to `intermediary account` is considered internal logic of the module and thus concealed from `delegator`.

 The `intermediary account` is also where the `bond token` from `delegator` is locked and the `sdkbond token` is minted to, the minted `sdkbond token` will then be used to create the `sdk delegation`.